nkowalik/Geolocation/README.md

 # Geolocation
-Application storing geolocation data based on IP or URL
+Application storing geolocation data based on an IP address